open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2021-03-19 Notes of the Technical Committee Meeting

+Attendees: J. Stine, O. Coleman, N. Myers, D. Cundiff, A. Fricke, M. Frazzini, M. Brinas-Dobrowski, R. Nathenson, D. Rogers, S. Prayaga, P. Gopal, S. Baul.

+### Meeting commenced at 9:02 a.m.
+Central Daylight Time (US).

+### Welcome, Antitrust statement, and notification of recording -- J. Stine

+### Introductions: No new attendees

+### Announcements:
+•	Jim Larson unable to attend today.
+•	OVN and EDPB Board VVA Guidelines out for “call for feedback”.
+GDPR applied to the virtual voice assistance.
+It is the new benchmark.
+Encouraged our work aligns nicely with the EDPB guidelines. o	Observations: focuses on current state of the major platform duopology. o	Doesn’t anticipate the hybrid ecosystem of the independent enterprise virtual assistants. o	Doesn’t deal with a non-cloud infrastructure. o	Doesn’t focus on the future of interoperability – the sharing of dialogues. o	Doesn’t include any work related to biomarkers or other advanced voice data analysis. o	OVN Privacy & Security Workgroup
+•	Q1 Deliverables: Two weeks remaining.
+Where are we?
+Defined by March 31, 2021 o	Q2 Deliverables: defined by March 31, 2021
+o	Vocabulary Reconciliation: Six Weeks remaining – end of April 30, 2021

+Q1 Milestone Deliverables / Updates

+VRS
+•	Green -- publish schema 1.0
+•	Green -- agile practices
+•	Green -- job descriptions
+Two independent development companies have raised their hands to help build out the VRS MVP.

+Architecture
+•	Blue – Deliver extensible foolproof strategy for sharing components by EOQ1

+Privacy & Security
+Privacy
+•	EDPB: review underway by the team.
+•	Privacy Guidelines 1.0 – publishing the pull request to address items discussed in the Technical Committee “deep dive”.
+Will be incorporated this weekend.
+o	Add legal disclaimer to document o	More language for “opt in” by default o	Mike will take first pass at the vocabulary also with this pull request
+•	“Friends and families” – NRF, FMI, Ecommerce Europe, AVIOS conference, OVN Ethical Use are suggested candidates to review the document.

+Security
+•	Threat Modelling exercise should be wrapped by end of April.
+•	Doug: Threat Modelling output should be leveraged by the development teams of the VRS MVP implementation work.
+Maria: work slated for July.
+•	Incorporate the scenarios from the Architecture group as the next round of threat modelling exercise.

+Privacy Policy
+•	Green: Q1 work on track.
+•	Research work completed by end of March.
+•	Plan to have the summary for Tuesday’s Privacy & Security workgroup meeting.
+•	Will be prepared to give a high-level overview of the summary in the next Technical Committee meeting.

+VRS Deep Dive
+•	Doug:  Provided this guidance on semantic versioning: https://semver.org/
+•	Jon: CNSA potential for adopting the VRS implementation
+•	Shyamala: process questions around self-service

+News/Notes:
+•	Doug: Former Mozilla team formed startup that we could possibly leverage for development work.

 # 2021-03-05 Notes of the Technical Committee Meeting

 Attendees:  J. Larson, K. Dank, J. Stine, M. Brinas-Dobrowski, O. Coleman, M.Lens-FitzGerald, S. Prayaga,  M. Frazzini, R. Nathenson, N. Myers, D. Rogers, S. Baul, J. Eisenzopf, D. Attwater, D. Ryder